WICG/dbsc/DBSCE/Overview.md

 - The caching of `HelperId` is more beneficial for private local key helper for two reasons:
   - Since the IDP is associated mostly with the same local key helper, it us unlikely to change often.
   - `long lived` binding statements are possible with private key local helper (more below), eliminating the need for an additional redirect to fetch the IDP nonce for the binding statement.
 - The IDP and the private local key helper can also leverage `long lived` binding statements.
-If the IdP can establish the proof of presence of the device by its own proprietery mechanism for a given request, then it can accept binding statements without requiring fresh `nonce` challenge for those.
+If the IdP can establish the proof of possession of the device by its own proprietary mechanism for a given request, then it can accept binding statements without requiring fresh `nonce` challenge for those.
 Once the device authentication is complete, the IDP can use the long lived binding statements for binding proof.
 Browser can cache [TDD: Add more specifics here] those binding statements for further performance optimization.
 - RP can combine the request for a DBSC(E) startsession as a part of the IDP redirection during sign-in.
 If the key generation and sign in are successful, the browser must intercept the response for the sign-in flow and append the new JWT proof (which is generated by the local key helper) on navigation to the RP.
 This allows the RP to avoid an additional round trip to initiate the DBSC(E) session.
 [TDD: Follow up the conditions of redirection with google, is the URL enough or do we need the KeyId?]